-This building itself is a protected structure in a sensitive location.
+This building itself is a protected structure and a property of national importance in a sensitive location.
 The OPW reserves the right to develop the subject property in the future, including property above and below ground, subject to normal planning criteria.

-It is important that the development of the MetroLink does not interfere with extant planning permissions pertaining to the subject property and the right of the applicant to develop these, in advance, in tandem or post operation of the MetroLink Project.
+It is important that the development of the MetroLink does not interfere with extant planning permissions pertaining to the subject property and the right of the applicant to develop the property, in advance, in tandem or post operation of the MetroLink Project.